Written by Tomas Meskauskas on

 MafiaWare is malware based on an open-source ransomware project called Hidden Tear.
 Following successful infiltration, MafiaWare encrypts files using AES cryptography.
-In addition, MafiaWare appends the ".Locked-by-Mafia" extension to the name of each encrypted file (e.g., "sample.jpg" is renamed to "sample.jpg.Locked-by-Mafia").
+In addition, MafiaWare appends the ".Locked-by-Mafia" (or ".Locked-Mafiaware") extension to the name of each encrypted file (e.g., "sample.jpg" is renamed to "sample.jpg.Locked-by-Mafia").
 A text file ("READ_ME.txt") containing a ransom-demand message is then created and placed on the desktop.

 As compared to other ransomware-type viruses, MafiaWare's message is short and merely states that files are encrypted and that victim must pay a ransom of $155 in the Bitcoin currency.
 Other similar viruses provide more detailed information such as type of cryptography, payment/decryption instructions, etc. As mentioned above, MafiaWare employs AES cryptography and, therefore, files cannot be restored without a unique key.
 MafiaWare's developers store this key on a remote server - victims are encouraged to pay to receive this decryption key.
 Research shows, however, that the people responsible for the development of ransomware-type viruses often ignore victims, despite submitted payments.
 Therefore, never believe these instructions.
 We strongly advise you to ignore all requests to pay or contact these people.
 There is a high probability that paying will not deliver any positive result - you will simply be scammed.
 Unfortunately, there are currently no tools capable of restoring files encrypted by MafiaWare.
 Therefore, the only solution is to restore files/system from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: